 - Special equipment needed: A food processor (Check Amazon.com's sales on Cuisinart food processors)

 1 Combine the basil in with the pine nuts, pulse a few times in a food processor.
 (If you are using walnuts instead of pine nuts and they are not already chopped, pulse them a few times first, before adding the basil.)
-Add the garlic, pulse a few times more.
+Add the garlic and cheese and pulse a few times more.

 2 Slowly add the olive oil in a constant stream while the food processor is on.
 Stop to scrape down the sides of the food processor with a rubber spatula.
-Add the grated cheese and pulse again until blended.
 Add a pinch of salt and freshly ground black pepper to taste.

 Serve with pasta, or over baked potatoes, or spread over toasted baguette slices.